Softening a Concrete Façade with Greenery

 The verdant exterior plantings not only support this early concept, but also serve as a welcome buffer from busy Pine Street.
 Rich with sophisticated planting, this streetscape not only stands out, but also offers protected, yet inviting, café seating.

 Giving a new shape to the existing linear concrete planter and adding plinths for oversized pots was a great first step.
 Populating these areas with a variety of textural plantings makes this area feel unique.
-The refined plant palette stands out in the urban setting, and many of the plants were installed at significant size — further augmented by the plinths — to enhance the immediate effect.
+The refined plant palette stands out in the urban setting, and many of the plants were installed at a significant size — further augmented by the plinths — to enhance the immediate effect.

 The medium-height, linear planting was perfect for creating the lush buffer for the streetside café component, but alone it wouldn’t have accomplished the effect the retailer desired.